apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 You'll be presented with a page featuring two ways to get started with a new Actor.

-1. Creating Actor from existing source code (using Git providers or pushing the code from your local machine using Apify CLI)
+1. Creating an Actor from existing source code (using Git providers or pushing the code from your local machine using Apify CLI)
 2. Creating Actor from a code template

 | Existing source code             |  Code templates |